tetracorp/k240/docs/_posts/2014-03-13-building-behaviour.md

 A [random event](random-events.html) can cause a Powerplant to explode, increasing the colony's radiation level by 10%.

+[Issue #12](https://github.com/tetracorp/k240/issues/12) suggests a bugfix to the Powerplant code.

-See the article on why [powerplant is the worst building](../fun/powerplant-sucks).
+See the article on why [powerplant is the worst building](../fun/powerplant-sucks.html).

 ### Command Centre